Margaret Brackenbury Crook

-Margaret Brackenbury Crook (5 May 1886 – 24 May 1972) was a British Unitarian minister, a women’s suffrage and peace activist, and a professor of religious studies in the United States.
+Margaret Brackenbury Crook (5 May 1886 – 24 May 1972) was a British Unitarian minister, a women's suffrage and peace activist, and a professor of religious studies in the United States.
 She was one of the first women ministers to be granted sole authority over a large English church.
 She is remembered mainly for the strongly feminist biblical exegesis in her 1964 book Women and Religion.

 Early life

 Margaret Brackenbury Crook was born on 5 May 1886 in Dymock, England, the eldest of three children of Ellen Brackenbury Crook and Rev. L. G. Harris Crook, a Unitarian minister.
-He great uncle was the Liberal MP for Bolton, Joseph Crook.
+Her great uncle was the Liberal MP for Bolton, Joseph Crook.
 Her great-grandfather was another notable Unitarian minister, George Harris.
 Her father died when she was eight years old, an event that spurred in her a desire to carry on his ministry.

 Education

 In 1910, Crook began college studies through the Society of Oxford Home Students, which later became St Anne's College, Oxford.
 At the time, Oxford did not grant degrees to women, so Crook received her B.A. (with first-class honors) from the University of London, in 1913.
 The following year, Oxford University awarded her a diploma in anthropology with distinction.

 In 1914, Crook sought admission to Manchester College, Oxford for ministerial studies but met with difficulties.
 College trustees accepted that she was intellectually qualified and showed potential as a minister, but questioned the "normalcy" of a woman attempting to become a Unitarian minister.
 She was eventually admitted and remained at the college for three years, graduating first in her class and gaining her certificate in 1917.

-While at Manchester College, Crook became a social activist, joining the Young Liberal Women in Wolverhampton and the Women’s Social and Political Union, both women's suffrage groups.
+While at Manchester College, Crook became a social activist, joining the Young Liberal Women in Wolverhampton and the Women's Social and Political Union, both women's suffrage groups.
 She also worked with the Quakers on matters to do with court cases involving conscientious objectors to World War I. During the height of the war, in 1916–17, she went to France to carry out refugee work with the Friends War Relief Committee, later writing about her experiences in the story collection The Track of the Storm.